microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 <img alt="Scatter plot of Price vs. Day of Year" src="images/scatter-dayofyear.png" width="50%" />

 It looks like there are different clusters of prices corresponding to different pumpkin varieties.
-To confirm this hypothesis, let's plot each pumpkin category using different color.
-By passing `ax` parameter to the `scatter` plotting function we can plot all points on the same graph:
+To confirm this hypothesis, let's plot each pumpkin category using a different color.
+By passing an `ax` parameter to the `scatter` plotting function we can plot all points on the same graph:

 ```python
 ax=None